ClojureBridge/community-docs/docs/clojure/comment.md

 author: yokolet
 ---

-While coding, programmers often add comment for some reasons.
+While coding, programmers often add comments for some reasons.
 When they want to explain code, tempoary comment out code, or etc, comments are used.